Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Simulations

 \section{Simulations}

 In this section, we validate and evaluate the model on simulated data.
-The data was simulated in accordance to the model's assumptions with the multiplicative link function.
-In each experiment and for each subject we generated $T$ multivariate Gaussian measurements with covariance $\Theta$ for control subjects and $g\left(\Theta,\alpha\right)$ for patient subjects.
-We examine the effect of temporal auto-correlation by simulating measurements (a) independently or (b) from a multivariate $ARMA\left(1,1\right)$ process with both AR and MA parameters equal to .5.
-Finally, we calculated each subject's correlation matrix using the $scale\left(\cdot\right)$ function.
-The algorithms used to simulate the data are described in the Supplementaries (Section \ref{subsec:algorithms}).
+The data is simulated in accordance to the model's assumptions with the multiplicative link function.
+In each experiment, we randomly generate a dense spatial covariance matrix $\Theta$.
+For each subject, we generate $T$ multivariate Gaussian measurements with $\Theta$ covariance for the control subjects and $g\left(\Theta,\alpha\right)$ for patient subjects.
+From these measurements, we compute the sample correlation matrix for each subject.
+The measurements are simulated either from a multivariate $ARMA\left(1,1\right)$ process with both AR and MA parameters equal to .5 to approximate the temporal correlation expected in RS-fMRI scans \citep{luo2020improved, locascio1997time}, or with temporal-independence as a benchmark.
+More details about the simulations are in the appendix (Section \ref{subsec:algorithms}).